Thinking About Adopting a Bring Your Own Device Policy? Read This First

 Combating the Risks: Tackling the Issue of Security

-If employees need access to potentially sensitive data, whether it’s customer names and contact information or the ability to take credit card payments via their phones, but a company is interested in doing a BYOD plan, it’s worth it to counter those risks with some pre-planning.
+If employees need access to potentially sensitive data, whether it’s customer names and contact information or the ability to take credit card payments via their phones, a company interested in doing a BYOD plan should know it’s worth it to do some pre-planning to eliminate or minimize those risks.

 Offering a stipend or covering a portion (or all of) employee’s monthly phone plan can often convince employees to agree to security enhancing policies.